KingsburyLab/pyEQL/docs/contributing.md

 - Update the `CHANGELOG.md` file.

 - Ask questions and be open to feedback!

+## Documentation

+Improvements to the documentation are most welcome!
+Our documentation system uses `sphinx` with the [Materials for Sphinx](https://bashtage.github.io/sphinx-material/) theme.
+To edit the documentation locally, run `tox -e autodocs` from the repository root directory.
+This will serve the documents to http://localhost:8000/ so you can view them in your web browser.
+When you make changes to the files in the `docs/` directory, the documentation will automatically rebuild and update in your browser (you might have to refresh the page to see changes).

 ## Changelog

-We keep a CHANGELOG.md file in the base directory of the repository.
-Before submitting your PR, be sure to update the CHANGELOG.md file under the "Unreleased" section with a brief description of your changes.
-Our CHANGELOG.md file lossely follows the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) format, beginning with `v0.6.0`.
+We keep a `CHANGELOG.md` file in the base directory of the repository.
+Before submitting your PR, be sure to update the `CHANGELOG.md` file under the "Unreleased" section with a brief description of your changes.
+Our `CHANGELOG.md` file lossely follows the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) format, beginning with `v0.6.0`.